Traumatic Brain Injury in Nursing Homes

 Nursing homes care for some of the most vulnerable members of society.
 As such, they are charged with keeping the residents safe, screening employees, and properly supervising them.
 When things go awry in a nursing home, the residents can suffer greatly.

 If you have a loved one in a nursing home whose behavior changed quickly, is complaining of frequent headaches, or is sleeping more frequently, they should be evaluated for a traumatic brain injury.
-The Augusta nursing home abuse and neglect attorneys of Chris Hudson Law Group understand the financial and emotional burden that accompanies a loved one’s injury.
+Chris Hudson Law Group understands the financial and emotional burden that accompanies a loved one’s injury and we are here to help you go after both compensation and justice.

 We recognize that compensation cannot change what’s happened, but it can help pay expenses.
-After a traumatic brain injury, your family member may need added medical care and rehabilitation.
+After a traumatic brain injury in a nursing home, your family member may need added medical care and rehabilitation.
 They may be eligible for compensation that can help pay for added medical expenses.
-This can relieve some of your burden.
+That can relieve some of your burden.

 Call our office at (706) 690-4613 today to schedule your confidential consultation.
 We’ll discuss the details of your case and advise you on your next best steps.